The Song on the Other Side — Modern Paraphrase | fresh.bible

 When they finally arrived at a place called Marah, there was water — but they couldn't drink it.
 It was bitter.
 (That's literally what "Marah" means: bitter.)
 And the people did what people do:

-The people grumbled against :
+The people grumbled against Moses:

 "What are we supposed to drink?"

-cried out to the Lord.
+Moses cried out to the Lord.
 And the Lord showed him a log.
 He threw it into the water, and the water turned sweet.
 Right there, God established a principle and a test for them.

-"If you listen carefully to the voice of the Lord your God — if you do what is right in his eyes, pay attention to his commands, and keep all his instructions — I will not bring on you any of the diseases I brought on the .
+"If you listen carefully to the voice of the Lord your God — if you do what is right in his eyes, pay attention to his commands, and keep all his instructions — I will not bring on you any of the diseases I brought on the Egyptians.
 For I am the Lord, your healer."

 That's a name for God that shows up here for the first time: your healer.
 Not just "the God who rescued you" or "the God who split the sea."
 The God who heals.
 And notice the context — he said it right after turning bitter water sweet.
 He wasn't just talking about physical illness.
 He was talking about taking what's undrinkable in your life and making it life-giving.

 But it came with a condition: listen.
 Pay attention.
 Follow.
-God wasn't offering a blank check.
+God wasn't a blank check.
 He was offering a relationship. wasn't the price of — they were already free.
 It was the shape of trust going forward.

 They came to Elim, where there were twelve springs of water and seventy palm trees.
 And they set up camp there by the water.

 After the bitter water — twelve springs.
 After the desert — seventy palm trees.
-After the grumbling — shade, rest, and more than enough.
+After the grumbling — shade, , and more than enough.
 God didn't just solve the problem.
 He led them to abundance.
 That's the pattern: the wilderness is real, the thirst is real, but he's always leading you somewhere.
 And sometimes the oasis is just on the other side of the place where you almost gave up.